omahs/rep3-sdk/README.md

 #### 3. Upgrade / Downgrade memberships

-Memberships can be pnly be upgraded / downgraded by `approver` using `upgradeMembership`
+Memberships can be only be upgraded / downgraded by `approver` using `upgradeMembership`

 `upgradeMembership` takes the following parameters
 - community contract address
 - membership token id to be upgraded
 - new level of membership
-- new categroy of membership
+- new category of membership
 - new metadata hash of membership token
 - callback_function_tx_reciept
 - callback_function_confirming_events